 Registered Retirement Savings Plan (RRSP)

 Like a TFSA, any investment income earned in an RRSP is tax-free.
 However, when you withdraw from an RRSP, you must claim it as income and pay tax on the amount.
 The silver lining is RRSP contributions are tax-deductible.
-This means in the year you make an RRSP contribution, your taxable income will be reduced by the same amount.
+This means in the year you make an RRSP contribution, your taxable income will be reduced by the same amount through the RRSP tax deduction.
 For this reason, there is a big incentive to make an RRSP contribution, reducing taxes payable.

 Registered Education Savings Plan (RESP)